wwarthen/RomWBW/Source/Doc/SystemGuide.md

 take steps to ensure interrupts are properly handled.
 You generally have two choices:

-- Disable interrupts while the normal user bank is switched out
+- Disable interrupts while the User Bank is switched out
-- Duplicate the interrupt mode 1 vector from the normal user bank into the bank you are switching to.
+- Duplicate the interrupt mode 1 vector from the User Bank into the bank you are switching to.

-If the normal user bank has been switched out, you will not be able to invoke the HBIOS API functions using an `RST 08` instruction.
+If the User Bank has been switched out, you will not be able to invoke the HBIOS API functions using an `RST 08` instruction.
 You can use the alternative mechanism using `CALL $FFF0` as described in [Invocation].